BrazenCloud/beachhead/README.md

 $groupId = ((Get-BcGroup).Items | ?{$_.Name -eq 'Customer 1'}).Id

 # Add the config to the index
-Invoke-BcBulkDatastoreInsert2 -Data $data -IndexName 'beachheadconfig' -GroupId $groupId
+Invoke-BcBulkDatastoreInsert2 -Data $data -IndexName 'deployerconfig' -GroupId $groupId
 ```

 ## Tracking coverage

-When the `deployer:tracker` job runs, it will create 2 additional indexes: `beachheadcoverage` and `beachheadcoveragesummary`.
+When the `deployer:tracker` job runs, it will create 2 additional indexes: `deployercoverage` and `deployercoveragesummary`.

-For a high level view of how the deployment is going, refer to the `beachheadcoveragesummary` index.
+For a high level view of how the deployment is going, refer to the `deployercoveragesummary` index.

-For specific coverage information for each discovered asset, refer to the `beachheadcoverage` index.
+For specific coverage information for each discovered asset, refer to the `deployercoverage` index.

 ## Deployer Jobs